 What do I think of HRV monitor watches?

-Sharing your health data with your doctor will help identify any symptoms or illness.
-A heart rate variability monitor is a great tool that you can use between medical appointments to monitor your heart health so you can learn when to workout, the frequency, and the intensity.
+Sharing your health data with your doctor will help identify any symptoms or illnesses.
+A heart rate variability monitor is a great tool that you can use between medical appointments to monitor your heart health so you can learn when to work out, the frequency, and the intensity.
 Remember that no two individuals’ HRV scores are the same.

 A low HRV does not always mean it is bad and a high HRV does not always mean it is great.
 Readings can be affected by many factors such as: how long it takes you to recover, illnesses, body position, time of the day, etc. That’s why it is so important to discuss any readings with your doctor to help clarify any doubts.

 I think that soon HRV fitness trackers will be launched with more functional features and accurate readings.
-The wearable heart health technology is getting much innovative and doing great in understanding the consumer’s needs.
+Wearable heart health technology is getting more innovative and doing great in understanding the consumer’s needs.